Harley 45 Flathead (W and G Series)

 Read: Harley 45 Frame Choices

 Unless you're proficient and measuring and welding, beware of frames that have been modified (raked neck, missing brackets, etc).
-And beware of people who are making Solo 45 frames out of Servi-Car frames.
+And be aware that some people make Solo 45 frames out of Servi-Car frames.

 Spark Control Grip